crystallabs/crysterm/README.md

 Crysterm is a console/terminal toolkit for Crystal.

-It tries to follow closely the implementation and behavior of the libraries that inspired it, [Blessed](https://github.com/chjj/blessed) and [Blessed-contrib](https://github.com/yaronn/blessed-contrib) for Node.js.
-However, being implemented in Crystal (a proper OO language), it tries to use the language's best practices, avoid bugs and problems found in Blessed, and also (especially in the future) incorporate some aspects of [Qt](https://doc.qt.io/).
+At the moment it follows closely the implementation and behavior of the libraries that inspired it, [Blessed](https://github.com/chjj/blessed) and [Blessed-contrib](https://github.com/yaronn/blessed-contrib) for Node.js.
+However, being implemented in Crystal (an OO language), it tries to use the language's best practices, avoid bugs and problems found in Blessed, and also (especially in the future) incorporate some aspects of [Qt](https://doc.qt.io/).